blossomingiris/blossomingiris/README.md

 Frontend Developer with 3+ years of experience building B2B applications with  with **React, Next.js, and TypeScript**.</br>

-Currently expanding into Full Stack development through hands-on experience with **Node.js, Fastify, PostgreSQL, and API-driven architectures**.
+Currently expanding into Full Stack development with **Node.js, Fastify, PostgreSQL, and API-driven architectures**.

 ## Tech Stack